INCOME

 Would the negative income tax plan be economically feasible?

-The following table shows that using a national negative income tax to raise all Americans out of poverty, would cost 475 billion dollars annually based on 2019 census data.
+The following table shows that a national negative income tax that raises all Americans out of poverty, would cost 475 billion dollars annually based on 2019 census data.
 Households qualifying for low-income cash credits would receive them on a bi-weekly or monthly basis.
-Taxes on this income may somewhat reduce the net cost to the government for this program.

 One 36 M 34,500 16,000 40,000 20 M 19,300 7,900 158 B